 |6.||Less lens swapping.
 Good for dusty environments that also need a range of focal lengths.|

 Should Your First Lens be a Walkaround Lens?

 I would say yes!
 A resounding yes for the amateur who is yet to discover their niche.
 But the ultimate answer is probably a little more nuanced: it depends.
 It depends on what you will be photographing.
 This is always the correct answer to the question: should I buy this lens?
 It depends…

-The second, quick answer depends on where you are with your photography.
+The second, quick answer depends on where you are on your photography journey.
 If you’ve just upgraded from a bridge camera, or a point & shoot to a mirrorless or dSLR Interchangeable Lens camera, you may find the transition less restrictive if you get yourself a ‘walkabout’ lens.

 The wide range of focal lengths of a walkabout lens will help you understand composition and the range of possibilities that your new camera can offer you.